-The No Contact Rule means that you have to go cold turkey but you put yourself in the driving seat, create your own closure, and you start to control the relationship that you have perceived as uncontrollable.
-It is an exit strategy and trust me, you will use the No Contact Rule if you truly want to exit a poor relationship is greater than any desire to stay out of fear or to play games, you will opt for No Contact (NC).
+The No Contact Rule means that you have to go cold turkey, but that you put yourself in the driving seat, create your own closure, and you start to feel in control [of yourself] where you had felt uncontrollable.
+It’s an exit strategy and when push comes to shove and your desire to be out of a poor relationship is greater than any desire to stay out of fear or to play games, you will opt for No Contact (NC).

-In Part 1, I explained what the No Contact Rule is, why we avoid it, and some tips to get you started and in this post I am giving some guidance on when to apply the rule.
+In Part 1, I explained what the No Contact Rule (NC) is, why we avoid it, and some tips to get you started, and here in part 2, I offer guidance on when NC is needed.

-How do you know if you need to apply the No Contact Rule?
+How do you know if you need to start No Contact?

-If you are experiencing any of the following, you need the No Contact Rule (NCR) for your sanity, nevermind anything else:
+If you are experiencing any of the following, you need the NC for your sanity, never mind anything else:

 You have a low self-esteem, bad dating and relationship habits, and are struggling to let go of old feelings.